jackwadden/ANMLZoo/Hamming/README.md

 ### **Positional Encoding Algorithms**
 I. **Bounded Mismatch Count Automaton (BMCA)**
--This automaton is designed for a sequence of continuous characters and will calculate a Hamming distance, d, for a given input
+- This automaton is designed for a sequence of continuous characters and will calculate a Hamming distance, d, for a given input

 - In the Bounded Mismatch Count Automaton, the number of columns is equal to the number of characters in the input stream